-Priory Junior School Pupil Acceptable Use Agreement
+Priory Junior School

+Pupil Acceptable Use Agreement

 - ✓ I will use the school's ICT equipment and tools for schoolwork and homework.
-If I need to use the school's computers for anything else, I will ask for permission first. - ✓ I will only use the Internet if a teacher or teaching assistant is in the room with me. - ✓ I will only delete my own files unless my teacher gives me permission to delete someone else's.
+If I need to use the school's computers for anything else, I will ask for permission first. - \checkmark I will only use the Internet if a teacher or teaching assistant is in the room with me. - ✓ I will only delete my own files unless my teacher gives me permission to delete someone else's.
 I will not look at other people's files without their permission. - ✓ I will keep my passwords private and tell an adult if I think someone else knows them.
-I know that my teacher can change my Starz password if needed. - ✓ I will only open e-mail attachments from people who I know or an adult has approved.
+I know that my teacher can change my passwords if needed. - ✓ I will only open e-mail attachments from people who I know or an adult has approved.
 If I am unsure about an attachment or e-mail, I will ask an adult for help. - ✓ I will not give my own personal details such as surname, phone number or home address or any other personal details that could be used to identify me, my friends or my family.
 If I have to use an online name I will make one up! - ✓ I will never arrange to meet someone I have only ever previously met online.
-It could be dangerous. - ✓ I will never post photographs or video clips of people I know without permission and never include names with photographs or videos. - ✓ I will support the school approach to online safety - I will not deliberately look for, save or send anything that could be unpleasant or upsetting. - o If I find anything via Internet, e-mail or mobile phone that is upsetting or makes me feel uncomfortable, I will tell a teacher or responsible adult.
+It could be dangerous. - ✓ I will never post photographs or video clips of people I know without permission and never include names with photographs or videos. - ✓ If I need to carry a phone (for the safety of my journey to and from school), I will hand it in to my teacher each day, and will not get it out at school events.
+I know I cannot bring it on school trips. - ✓ I will support the school approach to online safety - I will not deliberately look for, save or send anything that could be unpleasant or upsetting. - If I find anything via Internet, e-mail or mobile phone that is upsetting or makes me feel uncomfortable, I will tell a teacher or responsible adult.